 Acid used in battery

-The term acid used in battery usually refers to sulphuric acid for lead-acid batteries.
+The term battery acid used in batteries usually refers to sulphuric acid for filling lead acid battery with water.
 Sulphuric acid is the aqueous electrolyte used in battery – lead acid batteries.
 Sulphuric acid is diluted with chemically clean & pure water (demineralized water) to obtain about 37% concentration by weight of acid.
-The concentration of acid differs from battery manufacturer to manufacturer.
+The lead acid battery electrolyte concentration or battery acid ph differs from battery manufacturer to manufacturer.
 The lead acid battery uses a combination of positive & negative electrodes placed inside a plastic compartment using a medium of the electrolyte as a transport mechanism for the electronic movement of ions generated in the electrochemical reactions that take place inside the cell.

 Which acid used in battery?
 Which of the following acids is used in a battery?